One Course of Antibiotics Can Reshape Your Gut Microbiome for Years

 What Low Diversity Means

+Does that matter?
 Lower gut diversity has been linked to obesity, type 2 diabetes, and inflammatory bowel disease.
-The relationship isn't simple, but diversity generally suggests ecological stability and resilience.
+But the relationship isn't simple.

 The Probiotic Question

-Many people take probiotics after antibiotics, hoping to restore what the drugs destroyed.
 The evidence for this approach is thin.
-A 2024 review found a lack of solid data supporting probiotics for post-antibiotic microbiome recovery.
+A 2024 review co-authored by Johns Hopkins microbiome researcher Jotham Suez found a lack of solid data supporting probiotics for post-antibiotic microbiome recovery.

 Don't Stop Taking Antibiotics